 - Science of climate change

 - Global and local

 - What is happening to Vermont?

 - Why is extreme weather increasing?

 - The transition we face

 - Can we stabilize the climate?

-- Why has it become a moral issue?
+- Why is it difficult?

 Discussion

 Earth's climate sustains life

 - Burning fossil fuels is increasing greenhouse gases - Climate is warming: ice is melting, extreme weather is increasing - Water plays crucial amplifying role